Last Updated on November 12, 2022 by Audrey Scott

 - Treks in Kyrgyz-Ata National Park: This is a good option for those who still want to do a bit of trekking and experience the Alay Mountains, but don't want to go far from Osh city.
 After a day trek it's possible to return to Osh the same day or to spend the night at one of the local yurt camps.

-Heights of Alay Trek: What to Expect on a Multi-Day Trek in the Alay Mountains
+Heights of Alay Trek: What to Expect on a Multi-Day Trek in the High Alay Mountains

 Note: The full Heights of Alay Trek is 5 nights/6 days (87 km), takes you over Jiptick Pass and ends in Sary Mogul village.
-We did an abbreviated version that ends in Kojokelen village.
-We hear that the views of the Pamir Mountains and Peak Lenin from the Jiptick Pass (4,185 meters) are pretty stunning, so if you have the time we'd recommend doing the full trek.
+During our first visit we did an abbreviated version that ends in Kojokelen village.
+On our second visit we picked up the trail from Kojokelen village over Jiptick Pass (4,185 meters/13,730 feet) with stunning views of the snow-covered Pamir Mountains and Peak Lenin.
+If you have the time we'd recommend doing the full trek.
+However, if you only have four days then we recommend doing the first part of the trek over Sary Mogul Pass to Kojokelen village.

 Our Route: Sary Mogul Village – Beshkol Lakes – Sary Mogul Pass – Kyzylshoro village – Koshmoinok Pass – Koshmoinok Valley – Sarybell Pass – Kojokelen village